batuafk/S0cket/README.md

 ![image](https://github.com/user-attachments/assets/28241f95-de9f-452f-98c5-b8fe2ca157a3)

 # Network Socket
-Network Socket: A network socket is an endpoint for sending or receiving data across a computer network.
+A network socket is an endpoint for sending or receiving data across a computer network.
 It allows software applications to communicate with each other over a network, whether it's a local network or the internet.

-## Components of a Network Socket
+## Components:
 	IP Address: Identifies the networked device.
 		IPv4: Consists of four octets separated by dots, e.g., 192.168.1.1.
 		IPv6: Uses a longer format with hexadecimal digits separated by colons, e.g., 2001:0db8:85a3:0000:0000:8a2e:0370:7334.